Kaz-UK/LibraryProject/README.md

 * As a librarian I want to know the location of a book so that I can find it when needed.
 * As a librarian I want to know how many copies of a book is in the library so that I can help with a user’s enquiry.

-### Academic
-* As an academic I want to request a book to be made available in the library so that I can use it to teach.

 ### User
 * As a user I want to find a book on a specific topic so that I can use it for my studies.